AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

  * **AV1 access unit**: a Decodable Frame Group as defined in Annex E of AV1 Bitstream & Decoding Process Specification.

-## 3. Identifier
+## 3. Generic Identification of AV1 streams

-The identifier is
+The *format_identifier*, as used in the Registration Descriptor is

 'AV1 ' *A-V-1-space*